Back

 Pink Hope provides support and information to Australians at an increased risk of, or diagnosed with, genetic breast and ovarian cancers.

-An interactive web portal that guides you through the specific steps and recommended care for each stage of breast cancer treatment.
+A guide to the specific steps and recommended care for each stage of breast cancer treatment.
 This is particularly useful as background information before discussions with your treatment team.
 Click the link to download as a printable fact sheet.

 Information for Aboriginal and Torres Strait Islander people who have cancer.
 This document describes the care that should be provided at each step of the cancer pathway in Australia.
 It is the patient’s version of the Optimal Care Pathways for health professionals.
 Includes links for support and information.
 Also available as a PDF fact sheet.